Fatimaxoxo/AssignCheck/README.md

 ii.
 Add more file types: update the list in get_files() and extract_text() to include new extensions. iii.
 Change similarity threshold: adjust how you interpret the percentage returned by analyze_similarities(). iv.
 Report folder: by default reports are saved to a reports folder next to your submissions; change self.report_dir in the constructor to move it elsewhere.

+🧠 Next Goal:
+We plan to implement token-wise or fuzzy checking, which compares assignments based on individual words or code tokens rather than exact text, making the checker smarter at detecting similar logic even if variable names or formatting differ.

 🤝 Contributing:
 Pull requests are welcome!